peterStitt/libspatialaudio/docs/AmbisonicRotation.md

 The configuration parameters are:

 - **nOrder**: The ambisonic order from 1 to 3.
-- **b3D**: `CAmbisonicRotator` only supports rotation of 3D sound scenes.
+- **b3D**: `AmbisonicRotator` only supports rotation of 3D sound scenes.
 This should be set to `true` or else configuration will fail.
 - **nBlockSize**: The maximum block size `Process()` is expected to handle.
 - **sampleRate**: The sample rate of the audio being used e.g. 44100 Hz, 48000 Hz etc. This must be an integer value greater than zero.
 - **fadeTimeMilliSec**: The time in milliseconds to fade from an old matrix to another.
 Lower values will lead to lower latency at the expense of possible audio artefacts.
 Higher values will lead to increased latency before the source reaches the new orientation.
 A value of 10 ms is usually a good starting point.